frankwiles/django-app-metrics/README.txt

 future.
 NOTE: Every call to metric() generates a data write, which may decrease your overall performance is you go nuts with them or have a large site.

+Set `METRICS_SEND_ZERO_ACTIVITY` to `False` in your settings.py file to stop django-app-metrics from sending you e-mails on days when there's been no activity.

 Usage
 =====